david81982/numo-sparse/README.md

 TODO: Delete this and the text above, and describe your gem

-TODO: change name of profile as it is currently the forked numo-sparse

 ## Installation

 Add this line to your application's Gemfile: